IBM/cpd-intelligent-loan-agent-app/README.md

-# Create a web based intelligent bank loan application for a loan agent.
+# Create a web based intelligent bank loan application for a loan agent

 In this code pattern we will create a web based bank loan application.
 In a typical bank loan department,  the loan agent will recieve an application from a customer.
 This loan agent will then consider several factors in order to come to a conclusion of whether loan can be approved or rejected.
 To ease this decision making process, we build a web based application that the loan agent can use to make these decisions.
 This will enable the loan agent to analyze the risk involved while trying to approve loan.
 The web application is built using Python Flask.

 When the reader has completed this code pattern they will understand how to:

+* Deploy a Python based web application
-* Make a Watson Machine Learning REST API call
+* Make a Watson Machine Learning REST API call through web application
 * Send and receive messages to a machine learning model deployed using Watson Machine Learning using REST APIs
 * Integrate Cloud Pak For Data's Watson Machine Learning services in a web app